HeydarliAtabay/SolidarityPurchasingGroup/README.md

     * Body of the content:

     * Response: `204 OK (success) or 503
-    * Response body: 'order item deleted!'
+    * Response body: 'order item deleted!' or

         `{
                 "code": 503,